Rutgers-RPL/pfa-training/README.md

 of manually writing out a multiplication algorithm.

 2. Multiply both matrices using the @ operator, and store them in a new variable of your choice.
+Then, print out the result.

 ```Python
 array1@array2 #It should look something like this.
 You need to figure out what's missing!
 ```

-That should make three methods of matrix multiplication.
+That should make two methods of matrix multiplication.
 It's time to see if they worked!

 Save your file with ctrl+s, and name your file ex1.py.